DougBurke/sherpa-standalone-notebooks/README.md

    [Practical Python for Astronomers](http://python4astronomers.github.io/index.html) course.

+   Last updated: September 26 2016 to use the Sherpa 4.8.2 release

  - [Writing your own user model](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/user%20model.ipynb),
    which fits the cumulative distribution function of a data set with the Gamma CDF.
 The same code can be run from the CIAO version